 When should I apply for my loans from Student Finance England?

-Applications for a tuition fee loan can be made online from the summer before you start your course in September.
+You can apply for a tuition fee loan and part-time maintenance loan online from late spring/early summer before you start your course in September.

 When should I apply for my University of Sheffield part-time bursary?

 You can apply for your bursary once you have started your course.

 Household income is made up of either your income, your partner’s income (if you are over 25 or not dependent on your parents for financial support) or your parents' income (if you are under 25 and financially dependent on them).

 - Job seekers allowance and low income benefits, you can provide your benefits letter as evidence.